How Do I Determine Someone's Domicile or Residency?

 Minors and Incompetents

 With incompetent individuals, again the legal residency is normally determined by the domicile of the parents, legal guardian, or custodian.
-If the incompetent person has sufficient mental ability to form their own intent according to the court, that person may determine their own domicile.
+If the incompetent person has sufficient mental ability to form their own intent according to the court, then that person may determine their own domicile.

 For Example...